christopher-kirkley/isrc-generator/README.md

 # ISRC Generator

-Python scrip to generate ISRCs from the command line.
+Python script to generate ISRCs from the command line.

 ## Info
 ISRC codes are 12 characters long, and follow the following conventions.